tbfld/counter.ink/content/blg/new/2025-02-05-the-prompt.md

 ---
-title: 25-02-05-the-prompt
+title: 25-02-05 the prompt
 description:
 extract:
 created: 2025-02-05 06:55
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
 date: 2025-02-05
 tags:
   - language
   - media
   - politics
   - rhetoric
   - technology
-status: "final"
+status: final
 ---

 This — billed as the “ultimate” AI prompt, or something like that — was caught my eye on TikTok a few ways ago and has been sitting on my desktop for a few weeks: